Gunlei-dot/Praktikum/RAW.md

 ### Background:
 As by far the most common cancer in <mark style="background: #FF5582A6;">men </mark>, Prostate Cancer (PC) is of great interest for medical research.
 Of the various established imaging methods PSMA-directed positron emission tomography (PET) has established itself as a reliable method for diagnosing and detecting recurrent PC as well as metastasis.
 A deep learning model previously trained on [18F]-prostate specific membrane antigen (PSMA)-1007 PET-Scans to detect local PC recurrence serves as a base line.
 Training another model with classic machine learning methods, on the same dataset, the goal was to see how close in performance we could get with as little data as possible.
 ### Methods:
-Multiple models based on three different algorithms were trained on the metadata of a dataset including 1404 [18F]-PSMA-1007 PET/CTs from patients with histologically confirmed prostate cancer.
-From this dataset
+Multiple models based on three different algorithms were trained on the metadata of a dataset including 1404 [18F]-PSMA-1007 PET/CT re staging scans from patients with histologically confirmed prostate cancer. [[results]]
-### Conclusion
+### Conclusion:
+In the presented data we show, that using deep learning as the preferred approach for analysing this dataset of 1404 scans was at least better to some degree.
+As with the highly simplified approach we managed to almost match f1 and accuracy.
+Which leads to believe that simply the addition of the prostatectomy status has a high degree of influence over prediction result.
+Data processing and amount may hold back both approaches from achieving clinically relevant models.

-# **1. Introduction**:
+# **1. Introduction**

 The goal of this internship is to take a simplified approach to prostate cancer recurrence detection form PET/CT scans, or rather the tabular data derived from patients.
 To achieve proper documentation as well as holding up a basic scientific standard, trackable version control was required.
 For this reason learning basic version control via github in a "data carpentry" course was completed.
 After this the goal was to have a comprehensive overview across all created models and metrics, for this purpose MLFLOW was used as it offers easy to understand insights and comparison across models, as well as additional version control.
 As a base for all models the repository scikit-learn was utilised, it offers comprehensive documentation, making it easier to understand and adjust models for our intended use.

-# **2. Materials and Methods:**
+# **2. Materials and Methods**

 ## 2.1 Data processing/Study population
 The data used for this project was based on the metadata obtained from patient scans using 18F-PSMA-1007 PET/CT imaging from the department of Nuclear Medicine at the University Hospital Würzburg, conducted between 2019 and 2023.
 The initially provided patient split was 1016 scans/patients for training, 188 for validation and 200 as a test set to be conducted at the end of the project.